DendrouLab/panpipes/README.md

 ## Contributors

 Created and Maintained by Charlotte Rich-Griffin and Fabiola Curion.
-Additional contributors: Sarah Ouologuem, Devika Agarwal, and Tom Thomas.
+Additional contributors: Sarah Ouologuem, Devika Agarwal, Lilly May, Kevin Rue-Albrecht.